dockstore/dockstore-ui2/README.md

 If you wish to serve the dist folder in a VM, make sure you have nginx and security rules set up properly.
 [Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04)

-## Swagger

-You will need to generate the Dockstore client classes (version numbers may change frequently).
-Look at the setup in the [travis.yml](.travis.yml)

 ## Project Set Up

 The Dockstore class in [src/app/shared/dockstore.model.ts](src/app/shared/dockstore.model.ts) is for integrating supported services.